FrandsenGroup/beams/README.md

 to convert and pressing the 'convert' button.
 New files with the '.dat' extension will be created.

 Once you have files in a format that our program can read you select the files you want to work with by checking the boxes and clicking the 'load' button.
-This loads the data from these files into the program and you are now ready to interact with the data.
+This loads the data from these files into the program, and you are now ready to interact with the data.

 ### Plotting Asymmetries